Data Centers in Roermond

 Natural Disaster Risk

-Roermond has a Low overall disaster risk profile, with a score of 2.5 out of 10 as of September 2025.
-The primary natural hazards are environmental, driven by the region's geography.
+Roermond has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+The primary environmental considerations are tied to its location on the Meuse river.